RadioAstronomySoftwareGroup/pyuvsim/README.md

 These input objects may be made from a data file or from a set of `yaml` configuration files.
 See [Running a simulation](https://pyuvsim.readthedocs.io/en/latest/usage.html).

+# Outputs

+Data from a simulation run are written out to a file in any format accessible with `pyuvdata`.
+This includes:
+* uvfits
+* MIRIAD
+* uvh5

+When read into a UVData object, the `history` string will contain information on the pyuvsim and pyuvdata versions used for that run (including the latest git hash, if available), and details on the catalog used.

 # Quick start guide
 Example `obsparam` configuration files may be found in the `reference_simulations` directory.